newfacade/notes-on-java/_sources/object-oriented/5-inheritance.md

 ## Polymorphism

-Means many forms.
-Allows an object to take different forms.
+Polymorphism means many forms, it is the provision of a single interface to entities of different types.

 ```java
 public class CheckBox extends UIControl{